 Plot: Subbarayudu (Relangi) stays next to the house of Heroine Leela Devi (Anjali Devi).
 She madly likes dance and music very much.
 She appoints a music teacher Prem Kumar (Narayana Rao).
 She does not like the actions of Subbarayudu.
 But he likes her very much and even loves her.
 He takes the help of some friends and impresses that he knows music very well.
 She involves her teacher Prem Kumar against Subbarayudu.
 He takes the help of his friend (A.M.Rajah) and mimes as if singing good songs, while Rajah is singing from background.
 As a result heroine almost likes him.
 But after knowing that he is not the singer, she changes her mind.
 Subbarayudu acts as a suicidal act for her refusal.
 Heroine finally changes her mind and loves him.

 An upcoming Composer Gudimetla Ashwathama (G. Ashwathama) was responsible for the Film’s score.
 For “Pasher Bari” Salil Chowdhury did the composing.
 The movie had 3 singers (P Susheela, Amula Manmadha Raja –A M Raja & M Venkata Raju).
 P Susheela sang the following songs: “Ee Geethika Kalamanu”, “O Gulabi Priya”, “Vasantha Kaalam Ochindhi” (opening song), “Pasipaapa Manasutho” and may be one more.
 The reason I chose this song was to showcase Susheela’s unblemished, raw teenish vocalise during her early entry into playback singing and Ashwathama’s piano arrangements.
-Susheela was probably seventeen years old then and the recording could have taken place anytime between 1951-52.
+Susheela was probably seventeen years old then and the recording (in Calcutta) could have taken place anytime between 1951-52.

 In “Ee Geethika Galamunu”, one can revel on the fast piano preludes and interludes (flats & sharps).
 This gives you a good idea as to how the songs move throughout the movie.
 These are straightforward faithful piano compositions originally written for voice and orchestra.
 It is unlikely that any of these pieces would be included on modern day reality shows or recital programs.
 Susheela’s voice for piano was a new discovery to me.
 If one carefully observes her early singing style (metamosphosis) – voice maintains its strength, balance and body in the deeper (mezzo) regions “pranayaniki paatala” as well as in the high ‘vennela virisina”(soprano) – alaap area.
 Same goes with second lyrical phrase as well.